I'm an artist, a writer, a director, a film critic and occasionally I cook. Here I will be mainly focusing on film critiquing.

 It’s been four whole years since Norm of the North was unleashed onto the masses.
 It’s a movie I remember despising the first time I watched it and about died the second time I was forced to see it.
 At the time I had kids to take care of and I sadly was not in charge of the entertainment that night… Anyways, I digress.
 The first Norm of the North was a very miserable experience that was packed to the gills with cynical pop culture references, fairly terrible animation, obnoxiously peppy voice acting, logic that would break a man and definitely did with me, a story that was ripping off so many familiar properties that I couldn’t keep track, and the dumbest of dumb/bottom of the barrel/most brain cell murdering/grossout piss and poop and puke and fart jokes that made me ponder if film had died that day.
 It didn’t.
 But it was still dreadful and I hated every solitary second I spent watching Norm of the North.

 Then for a while, it seemed as though Norm of the North’s fate was rightfully buried.
 No one mentioned its existence, barely making a scratch at the box office as domestically it only earned $17 million.
-Which is pretty sad for a family flick coming out in January, a month where there is typically no competition for any type of family movie.
-The only exception from that particular month being Kung Fu Panda 3, but that came out two whole weeks after Norm of the North, so no excuse there.
-Everyone knew it was garbage, and for once, most parents declined putting their kids through such cheap schlock.
-For a couple years, the world was brighter and a much better place.
+This is pretty sad for a family flick coming out in January, a month where there is typically no competition for any type of family movie.
+The only exception from that particular month was Kung Fu Panda 3, but that came out two whole weeks after Norm of the North, so no excuse there.
+Everyone knew it was garbage, and for once, most parents declined to put their kids through such cheap schlock.
+For a couple of years, the world was brighter and a much better place.
 There was of course still stupid sh*t under the guise of kids flicks, but recently I actually thought that family entertainment was thriving in a way I never thought possible before with exciting and clever films for the whole family to enjoy.

 Then, unfortunately, some madman out there inquired to himself, “Wouldn’t it be marvelous if I made sequels to Norm of the North?!
 And even better, I’ll release two sequels within the very same year and then another one in the following!”
 No, this was not a marvelous idea.
 This is hell.
 A hell that for some reason I have ventured into four times now with installments to this damn franchise.
 The first sequel, Keys to the Kingdom, was pretty damn awful and with a narrative stitched together out of three or four different scripts written for a cheap ass TV show.
 The second sequel, King Sized Adventure, was still pretty bad yet surprisingly not as terrible as the first two.
 Both of which contained many similar problems with eye-rollingly miserable fart/piss/puke/poop jokes, random pop culture references that feel condescending to its audience, amateurish and creepy animation, and stories that would fail to leave much of an impression on any kid.

 Although when I saw King Sized Adventure, something weird happened to me because I started finding positives about the movie.
 I know, I know.
 I was scared too.
 Hear me out!
 The animation actually wasn’t so bad that go around, at least not for a direct-to-video production.
 There was a tiny bit of thought and effort executed in terms of some of the animation, the visual effects, the storyboards, lighting, color, etc. As insane as it sounds, the filmmakers did TRY with Norm of the North 3 and I appreciated the efforts.
-Even the story is TRYING to replicate a three act structure.
+Even the story is TRYING to replicate a three-act structure.
 It wasn’t anything very good, but it was an improvement from the second movie simply being a string of television show episodes lazily forced together into one feature.
 So, even though the end result wasn’t all that good and still made for a miserable experience, my soul grasped tightly to those few positives to get me through my stint.

 Here we are, less than a year later since the third entry and I find myself somehow clenching onto every single positive detail I could find in Norm of the North 4: Family Vacation as my mind attempts to block out every godawful pun, idiotic character decision, mind-boggling flawed logic, and clumsy line delivery it possibly can.
 Is this what Stockholm Syndrome feels like?
 As I’ve been held captive for so long by Norm of the North, is it possible that this cash-grabbing franchise has beaten me into submission and is slowly molding me into a follower of its cult… Am I part of the ‘Norm of the North Cult’ now?
 Is it bad?
 Is it good?
 Do I like it?
 Is there something wrong with me?
 Have I been drugged?
 Am being poisoned through my eyeballs?
 Am I changing into something or someone else?
 Who am I?
 Who the hell am I now?!
 Norm of the North is breaking me, it’s breaking me and making me into its disciple!
 Oh God, please, would somebody help me!
 I don’t know what’s real anymore!!